caiusdebucean/Queues-Scheduling-Network/README.md

 This project was realised with **_omnetpp-5.5.1_** Windows version.
 (Linux distributions may prove problematic) Code inspiration was provided by existing samples in the omnetpp folder and user manual.

+C files can be found in the _src_ folder.
+Network file that needs to be simulated can be found in the _simulations_ folder.

 ## Describing the system

 Each algorithm supposes we have 3 Users, each of which having a queue(FIFO) with package self-generation every *1ms*.